apecloud/kubeblocks/docs/api_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 ## Before you start

 * Install KubeBlocks: You can install KubeBlocks by [Helm](./../../installation/install-with-helm/install-kubeblocks-with-helm.md).
-* Make sure the PostgreSQL add-on is enabled.
+* Make sure the Qdrant addon is enabled.

   ```bash
   kubectl get addons.extensions.kubeblocks.io qdrant